How Much is a Great Logo Worth and How Much Should a Logo Cost?

 If you see this article on another website without my name attached at the bottom, it has been stolen and copyright laws have been broken.
 Please email the address of the web page and thank you so much to those that already have.
 This is the third update and posting of this article.

-Your comments are welcome and much appreciated.
+Thanks for reading this far, your comments are welcome and much appreciated.

 Thank you for your guidance.
 All great points to consider in a fair way to all.
 It speaks truth and factual info that seems to add up.
 The example and importance is exactly what my boyfriend needed to hear as he is designing a logo.
 Thanks for taking the time to creating this abridged guide about logos.